tdwg/tcs2/docs/tcs-terms.md

 **Comments**

 Synonyms are names and synonymy is between names but, if the names have  different nomenclatural types, a Taxon Concept is required.
 Therefore,  `synonym` is a property of the Taxon Concept class. `synonym` is used here  in the strict meaning that the type of a name falls within a Taxon Concept.
-The same goes for the accepted name (`taxonName`) and therefore `synonym`  has the same relationship to Taxon Concept as `taxonName`.
+The same goes for the `acceptedName` and therefore `synonym`  has the same relationship to Taxon Concept as `acceptedName`.
 This allows one  to dispose of names without having to deal with the Taxon Concepts that were  realised along with the publication of these names.
 If one wants to include  these “original concepts” and indicate a relationship between Taxon  Concepts, and the more precise relationship is not provided, the  `intersects` Taxon Relationship can be used.

 **Examples**